 Instructional Technology Group (ITG): Supports the use of technology in teaching and has instructional designers who can provide individual assistance to faculty.
 Learn more about ITG.

 Learning Disabilities: Student who have been diagnosed with learning disabilities and request extra time or special conditions for exams, papers, etc. should present documentation from the Office of the Dean of the College.
 You should not make special arrangements for students with learning disabilities without official verification.
 If you have questions or concerns about a student, contact Brown’s Student and Employee Accessibility Services (SEAS).
-You may also wish to consult SEAS’ Resources for Faculty page.

 Leave of Absence: About 15% of Brown undergraduates take a leave at some point in their academic careers.
 Students must meet with an academic dean to file for a personal leave.
 Learn more about leaves of absence for undergraduates.
 Learn about leaves of absence for graduate students.